PLANS & PRICING

 Indie

-For hobbyists & small teams with less than $100k in annual revenue.
+For hobbyists, professionals, & small teams with less than $100k in annual revenue.
+A single payment grants you a perpetual license forever.

 2 seats